 Running a Python script for a few hours just to find out its results are useless – feels bad.
-Many software domains have long running processes that need to be monitored, but machine learning’s requirements are a bit different.
-Machine learning requires monitoring metrics live, but also comparing metrics after the process died.
+Many software domains have long-running processes that need to be monitored, but machine learning’s requirements are a bit different.
+Machine learning requires monitoring live metrics but also comparing metrics after the process died.
 Alongside that, users need to see the metrics visually in charts to identify trends.
 This post will expand on these differences and explore the most popular strategies for monitoring a model training session using Python.
 Follow along with the code from this post on github.

 (title image by www_slon_pics from Pixabay)

 Machine learning’s goal is to build a model that can do something useful and the obstacles to getting there are many.
 From needing to work with expensive hardware like GPUs, to massive amounts of data that takes a long time to label, validate and truck around.
 To attain an optimal model, you have to understand the trends of the metrics during training and intervene before overfitting sets in.
 The best way to identify these trends is visually, see the following chart.

 You have to be able to visualize your metrics to identify bugs like spikes and dips, and stopping the experiment early when it’s flat-lining, and seeing early results.
 The workflow is filled with other such corners a model developer needs to work around such as: